 I guess I needed to trek a little further afield.
-I also heard from other backpackers that the food was more expensive than Mcleodganj – but I guess you’re paying for the views..

-It is definitely worth checking out!
+I also heard from other backpackers that the food was more expensive than Mcleodganj – but I guess you’re paying for the views… It is definitely worth checking out!

 It is a pretty steep climb up the hill.
 You can walk or if you’re feeling lazy it’s 150 rupees for a taxi from the main stand in Mcleodganj.

-6. Try Thukpa and Momos
+6. Try Thukpa and Momos in Dharamshala

 I have definitely been initiated into the Thukpa and Momos club!
 I was obsessed the first day I got there with Thukpa.
 It’s so tasty.

 Thukpa literally translates as ‘long noodles’ and the dish is made up of noodles in a broth with vegetables.

 As I had been eating curries and naan bread for a few weeks before, I was more than happy to change my daily diet to Thukpa.

 Although you can get them in restaurants like Greens hotel for around 150 rupees for 8 pieces, on the street is tastier!

-7. Apples, apples and more apples!
+7. Dharamshala Apples, apples, and more apples!

-Fresh apple juice, apple beer, apple cider, apple wine and pie are all things that I loved to indulge in while I was here.
+Fresh apple juice, apple beer, apple cider, apple wine, and pie are all things that I loved to indulge in while I was here.

 You’ll see apples growing everywhere and, when they’re ripe, are totally delicious!
-Make sure you try.

-8. Study, meditate, heal and learn
+8. Study meditation in Dharamshala to heal and learn

-Most people that visit here come to study different philosophies, get an introduction in to Buddhism, go to yoga classes or a take part in a silent 10 day meditation retreat.
+Most people that visit here come to study different philosophies, get an introduction to Buddhism, go to yoga classes, or take part in a silent 10-day meditation retreat.

-I was visiting in the off season and so apartments which were vacant were pretty much next to nothing at 600 rupees a night.
+I was visiting in the off-season and so apartments that were vacant were pretty much next to nothing at 600 rupees a night.

 It was a nice treat to cook in a kitchen after being on the road.
-It’s the little things..
+It’s the little things…

-9. Take a walk
+9. Take a walking route in Dharamshala

 Although the busy traffic in Mcleodganj is enough to unsettle your zen if you’ve been meditating, if you take a short walk out of the centre you’ll be greeted with amazing views of the mountains and forests.